datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast04-Multi-Band-Raster.md

 we import and plot our data in several ways.

 * To import multi band raster data we will use the `stack()` function.
-* If our multi-band data are imagery that we wish to composite (spatial data term essentially meaning, to view multiple bands together), we can use `plotRGB()` (instead of `plot`) to plot a composite 3 band raster image.
+* If our multi-band data are imagery that we wish to composite, we can use `plotRGB()` (instead of `plot`) to plot a 3 band raster image.

 Want to learn more?
 The video below, covers the basics of what a multi-band images are:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3iaFzafWJQE" frameborder="0" allowfullscreen></iframe>

+To work with multi-band rasters, we will use the `raster` and `rgdal` libraries.

     library(raster)
     library(rgdal)

-#About Multi Band Imagery
+#About Multi-Band Imagery
 A raster dataset can store multiple bands.
 One type of multi-band raster dataset that is familiar to many of us is a color image.
 A basic color image consists of three bands: red, green, and blue.
 The pixel brightness for each band, when